Sport-by-sport look at the impact of the coronavirus outbreak

 Nascar

-– Nascar announced it would be holding its race events in Atlanta (March 15) and Miami (March 22) without fans in attendance.
+– Nascar postponed its race events in Atlanta (March 15) and Miami (March 22).

 Motorcycling